 The Company has received notices from the Internal Revenue Service ("IRS") claiming taxes, interest and penalties due related to payroll taxes predominantly from its former PEO operations which were sold in fiscal 2003.
 The Company has also received notices from the IRS reporting overpayments of taxes.
 Management believes that these notices are predominantly the result of misapplication of payroll tax payments between its legal entities.
 If not resolved favorably, the Company may incur interest and penalties.
 Until the sale of certain assets related to the former PEO operations, the Company operated through 17 subsidiaries, and management believes that the IRS has not correctly identified payments made through the different entities, therefore leading to the notices.
 To date, the Company has been working with the IRS to resolve these discrepancies and has had certain interest and penalty claims abated.
 DLH has also received notices from the Social Security Administration claiming variances in wage reporting compared to IRS transcripts.
 The Company believes the notices from the Social Security Administration are directly related to the IRS notices received.
-The Company believes that first the IRS all the funds correctly, any significant interest and penalties will be abated; however, there can be no assurance that each of these matters will be resolved favorably.
-In settling various years for specific subsidiaries is not yet completed, the potential exists for related penalties and interest.
+The Company believes that after the IRS applies all the funds correctly, any significant interest and penalties will be abated; however, there can be no assurance that each of these matters will be resolved favorably.
+In settling various years for specific subsidiaries with the IRS, the Company has received refunds for those specific periods; however, as the process of settling and concluding on other periods and subsidiaries is not yet completed, the potential exists for related penalties and interest.
 No payments have been made by the Company in fiscal 2012 or 2011, but as disclosed in Note 9 to the Financial Statements, a liability of \$1.3 million is recorded at September 30, 2012.
 Management believes that the ultimate resolution of these remaining payroll tax matters will not have a significant adverse effect on its financial position or future results of operations.
-The Company's intention is that it will, in due course, seek to negotiate a mutually satisfactory payment plan with the IRS, but there is no assurance that
+The Company's intention is that it will, in due course, seek to negotiate a mutually satisfactory payment plan with the IRS, but there is no assurance that it would be successful in doing so and the Company's future cash flows and liquidity could therefore be materially affected by this matter.